kritagya93/kritagya93.github.io/_pages/about.md

 ## News
+* [12/24] Our paper "**Examining The Threat Landscape of Generative AI: Attack Vectors and Mitigation Strategies for LLMs**" got accepted at the <i> 2025 15th Annual Computing and Communication Workshop and Conference (CCWC) </i> in University of Nevada, Las Vegas, USA

+* [12/24] Our paper "**Chain Your Loot: Implementing Blockchain Into Gaming Loot Box Markets**" got accepted at the <i> 2025 15th Annual Computing and Communication Workshop and Conference (CCWC) </i> in University of Nevada, Las Vegas, USA

+* [12/24] Our paper "**A Big Data Optimization Comparison Using Apache Spark and Apache Airflow**" got accepted at the <i> 2025 15th Annual Computing and Communication Workshop and Conference (CCWC) </i> in University of Nevada, Las Vegas, USA

+* [9/24] Our lab has been awarded a "**$5,000 Data Science Seed Grant**" from **Middle Tennessee State University** to advance our research

+* [9/24] Our paper "**Bridging the Legal Divide: Contractual Enforceability and Acceptability in the AI-Driven Automated Conversion of Smart Legal Contracts**" got accepted at the <i> 6th IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (IEEE TPS 2024) </i> in Washington, DC, USA

 * [5/24] Our paper "**VulnFusion: Exploiting Multimodal Representations for Advanced Smart Contract Vulnerability Detection**" got accepted at the <i> 6th International Conference on Blockchain Computing and Applications (BCCA 2024) </i> in Dubai, UAE

 * [5/24] Our paper "**Revolutionizing Blockchain Consensus: Towards Deliberative and Unanimous Agreement**" got accepted at the <i> 21st International Conference on Security and Cryptography (SECRYPT 2024) </i> in Dijon, France